An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Introduction

 \subsection{Main results}

-The main focus of our work is to provide an efficient quantum circuit encoding the LCHS algorithm.
-Although the seminal works~\cite{An23, An23impr} offer an extensive analytical description of the LCHS method, they do not provide a systematic description of the LCHS circuit.
-The recent work~\onlinecite{Novikau24KvN} clearly demonstrated that the same algorithm described analytically can be encoded in a variety of ways that can significantly affect not only the total number of gates in the circuit but also the overall complexity of the encoded algorithm and its dependence on various parameters of the method under consideration.
+The main focus of our work is to provide an efficient quantum circuit encoding of the LCHS algorithm and to test its performance in practice for an important point-example: the advection-diffusion equation.
+Although the \ycb{seminal works~\onlinecite{An23, An23impr, Low25, Jin25}} offer an extensive analytical description of the LCHS method, they do not provide a systematic description of the LCHS circuit.
+Our recent work~\onlinecite{Novikau24KvN} clearly demonstrated that the same algorithm described analytically can be encoded in a variety of ways that can significantly affect not only the total number of gates in the circuit but also the overall complexity of the encoded algorithm and its dependence on various parameters of the method under consideration.

 In particular, the authors of Refs.~\onlinecite{An23, Sato24, Hu24Sch, Novikau24KvN} proposed constructing the core component of the LCHS/Schr\"odingerization algorithm as a sequence of controlled time-evolution operators.
 In contrast, in this work we reduce that component to a single Hamiltonian evolution implemented via a single QSP circuit.
-The proposed encoding significantly simplifies the LCHS circuit compared to the previous works.
-More precisely, we demonstrate how a single block-encoding oracle can simultaneously represent an exponential number of matrices, enabling an exponential number of Hamiltonian simulations to be performed in parallel using a single QSP circuit.
+The proposed encoding significantly simplifies the LCHS circuit compared to previous works.
+More precisely, we demonstrate how a single block-encoding oracle can simultaneously represent an exponential number of matrices, enabling an exponential number of quantum Hamiltonian simulations (QHS) to be performed in parallel using a single QSP circuit.

-The encoding used here builds on the coordinate transformation proposed in our previous work.\cite{Novikau24KvN} Here, we provide a detailed explanation of how to leverage this transformation by incorporating it into the qubitization operator of the QSP circuit which represents a significant improvement over the previous approach.
+The encoding used here builds on the coordinate transformation proposed in our previous work.\cite{Novikau24KvN} Here, we report on our discovery of how to leverage this transformation by incorporating it into the qubitization operator of the QSP circuit.
+This represents a significant improvement over the previous approach by eliminating the need for trotterization and significantly simplifying the selector circuit.
 We also analyze the complexity of the LCHS algorithm based on our encoding technique and show that, unlike the analysis in Refs.~\onlinecite{An23, Novikau24KvN}, it eliminates the dependence of algorithmic accuracy on the trotterization step and matrix commutators.
 Most importantly, the proposed encoding improves the scaling with respect to the simulated time.